koulanurag/opcc/README.md

 ## Contact

-If you have any questions , please contact koulanurag@gmail.com
+If you have any questions or suggestions , you can contact me at koulanurag@gmail.com or open an issue on this GitHub repository.